apache/zeppelin/docs/development/writingzeppelinvisualization.md

 ##### artifact

-Localtion of the visualization npm package.
+Location of the visualization npm package.
 Support npm package with version or local filesystem path.

 e.g.